Ian Potter, PhD X

 Fred Koornneef X

-Fred Koornneef is the President of Koornneef Produce, a supplier of vegetables and tender fruits in Grimsby, ON for more than five decades, when Fred’s father Arie Koornneef began selling choice tender fruit to customers out of a pick-up truck.
+Fred Koornneef is the President of Koornneef Produce, a supplier of superior vegetables and tender fruits.
+The company’s roots reach back more than five decades, when Fred’s father Arie Koornneef began selling choice tender fruit to customers out of a pick-up truck.

 Christy McMullen X

 Christy McMullen joined Summerhill Market, a family-owned gourmet grocery store as Store Manager in 2003.
 She is the recipient of the 2015 Star Women in Grocery Award from Canadian Grocer Magazine.
-Ms. McMullen holds a CPA/CA designation and is a graduate of Wilfred Laurier University.
+Christy holds a CPA/CA designation and is a graduate of Wilfrid Laurier University.